 The Ballet 5:8 Trainee Program begins during the final two weeks of Ballet 5:8's Collegiate Intensive in July and runs through mid-May.
-Dancers attend ballet technique and pointe daily, Monday - Friday, often alongside the professional company, at Ballet 5:8's brand new 12,000 square-foot studios in Orland Park, IL.
+Dancers attend ballet technique and pointe daily, Monday - Friday, often alongside the professional company at Ballet 5:8's brand new 12,000 square-foot studios in Orland Park, IL.
 Ballet technique and pointe classes are foundational to the program.
-In addition, trainees often participate in company rehearsals, Trainee Program rehearsals, and a rotation of classes such as women’s and men’s variations, repertoire, jazz, modern, improv, weights training, Yoga, Pilates, Progressing Ballet Technique, acting and mime, port de bras, men's classes, and partnering (classes vary depending on the semester and trainee placement).
+In addition, trainees often participate in company rehearsals, Trainee Program rehearsals, and a rotation of classes such as women’s and men’s variations, repertoire, jazz, modern, improv, weight training, Yoga, Pilates, Progressing Ballet Technique, acting and mime, port de bras, men's classes, and partnering (classes vary depending on the semester and trainee placement).
 Additional academic classes include dance history, music theory, anatomy, and injury prevention.

 Ballet 5:8 Trainees perform frequently, allowing dancers to hone performance and artistry skills beyond what is typically possible in student settings.
 Performance opportunities vary depending on Trainee ranking but include those in settings with the Ballet 5:8 Studio Company, and in Ballet 5:8 School of the Arts two full-length classical ballets each year.
 Dancers also have the opportunity to vie for performance opportunities as understudies and in selected roles alongside the Ballet 5:8 Professional Company in Chicago and on Ballet 5:8 national tours.

-Trainees are evaluated twice each year by Trainee Program staff and receive detailed feedback on their progress within the program.
+Trainees are evaluated twice each year and receive detailed feedback on their progress within the program.
 The average length of study in the Trainee Program is two years.
 Trainees receive mentoring throughout the year to move toward with their future goals; graduates may also vie for positions with the Ballet 5:8 professional company.